jddunn/tenets/docs/CLI.md

 TENETS_CACHE_DIRECTORY=/path/to/custom/cache
 ```

-Note on cost estimation: When `--estimate-cost` is used with `make-context`, Tenets estimates costs using model limits and the built-in pricing table from `SUPPORTED_MODELS`.
+Note on cost estimation: When `--estimate-cost` is used with `distill`, Tenets estimates costs using model limits and the built-in pricing table from `SUPPORTED_MODELS`.

 ## Common Use Cases